UniversalDependencies/docs/_fr/dep/compound.md

 compound(garçon,pâtissier)
 ~~~

-N.B.: noun compounds must not be confused with apposed nominal modifiers, which are annotated with the [nmod:appos]() relation in the FrenchSpoken corpus.
+N.B.: noun compounds must not be confused with apposed nominal modifiers, which are annotated with the [appos:nmod]() relation in the **UD_French-Spoken** corpus.